PeterCondick/epigai/README.md

 called the generator
 ```

+You're done.
+No need to write the implementation yourself.

 Note - currently epigai is quite limited in functionality.
 Only int parameters are catered for, and a limited range of operations are available.

-See the project https://github.com/PeterCondick/egaiuser for an example project that uses this project to evolve code.
+See the project [https://github.com/PeterCondick/egaiuser](https://github.com/PeterCondick/egaiuser) for an example project that uses this project to evolve code.